(B) Technical

 substitution of raw materials and improvements to housekeeping.
 The discharger

-is not required to implement a pollution prevention alternative if it is not
+not need to implement a pollution prevention alternative if it is not

 technically or economically feasible.